nhartwic/3d-dna/README.md

 This repo exists to allow for installing 3ddna into a conda environment using pip.
-To do so, do something like...
+To do so, do something like:

 ```
 # install into new environment